decodableco/examples/snowflake/README-CDC.md

         SRC:after:last_name as last_name,
         SRC:after:phone as phone,
         SRC:op as op
+    from customers_pg_snowpipe_stream c1
+    join ( -- ensure we're reading a single record per ID and it's the latest record select
+          SRC:after:userid as userid,
+          max(SRC:ts_ms) as ts
-    from
+        from customers_pg_snowpipe_stream
-        append_only_customers_stream
+        group by SRC:after:userid
+    ) c2
+    on c1.SRC:after:userid=c2.userid and c1.SRC:ts_ms=c2.ts
     where
-          METADATA$ACTION = 'INSERT' and -- only want insert events to the staging table SRC:op in ('d', 'i', 'u') -- only process these operations order by SRC:ts_ms
+      METADATA$ACTION = 'INSERT' and -- only want insert events to the staging table SRC:op in ('d', 'c', 'u', 'r') -- only process these operations order by SRC:ts_ms

 ) as s on s.userid = c.userid
 when matched and s.op='d' then -- delete record
     delete